MicrosoftDocs/learn/learn-pr/azure/intro-to-microsoft-data-classification-data-protection/includes/3-what-sensitivity-labels.md

 - **Scope** of the label, such as files, emails, meetings, and sites or groups.

 - **Encryption.** You can restrict access by encrypting the content in emails, or in both emails and documents.
 You define which users or groups have permissions to perform which actions, and for how long.
-Or, you can allow users to assign permissions to the content when they apply the label.
+You can also allow users to assign those permissions when they apply the label.

 - **Content marking** such as applying custom headers, footers, and watermarks to items that have the label applied.

-  You can apply watermarks to documents, but not email.
+  You can apply watermarks to documents, but not to email.
 Watermarks are limited to 255 characters.
 Headers and footers are limited to 1024 characters, except Excel has a total limit of 255 characters for headers and footers, including characters that aren't visible like formatting codes.

 - **Auto-labeling for files and emails.**